Virtual machines using VirtualBox

 Introduction

-Let’s now turn to exploring how to use virtual machines (VMs).
+Let’s now turn to exploring how to use VMs.
 There are many choices for running virtual machines, each with their own strengths and weaknesses.
 The ones you may encounter more often are the VMWare family of products, Hyper-V which is included with Windows, Parallels which is a product for MacOS, and VirtualBox which is owned by Oracle Corporation and is cross-platform and open-source.

 As part of the setup, you should have already have VirtualBox installed and running on your system before continuing.